franky47/douze/docs/plugins.md

-As an application developer, you should probably not need to use this, as the Express application is returned to you right after invoking this hook, so you can setup your own middleware and routes after the call to `Douze.createApp`.
+As an application developer, you should probably not need to use this, as the Express application is returned to you right after invoking this hook, so you can setup your own middleware and routes after the call to `douze.createApp`.
 This hook will be useful for plugin developers who want to add custom middleware and routes to your app before yours (but after Douze's).